 If your changes include adding new files (like new layout tests), use the

-svn add command to mark these files for addition to the repository.
+git add command to mark these files for addition to the repository.
 If you do not do this, the new files will be missing from the patch file you generate below.
-You can learn more about Subversion commands like
+You can learn more about git commands like

-svn add from the online book Version Control with Subversion and by using the
+git add from git’s online documentation or by using the

 A WebKit reviewer must approve your patch before WebKit can accept it into the source control repository.
 A reviewer will typically either approve your patch (by responding with an

-r=me in the bug report and marking the patch
+r=me in the bug report and marking the pull request as

-review:+) or request revisions to your patch (and mark the patch
+Approved in GitHub) or request revisions to your patch (and

 In either case, your responsibility for the patch does not end with the patch landing in the tree.
 There may be regressions from your change or additional feedback from reviewers after the patch has landed.
 You can watch the tree at build.webkit.org to make sure your patch builds and passes tests on all platforms.
 It is your responsibility to be available should regressions arise and to respond to additional feedback that happens after a check-in.
 Changes should succeed on all platforms, but it can be difficult to test on every platform WebKit supports.
 Be certain that your change does not introduce new test failures on the high-traffic Mac or Windows ports by comparing the list of failing tests before and after your change.
 Your change must at least compile on all platforms.